ezquant/ezquant/README.md

-- 👋 Hi, I’m @ezquant
+- 👋 Hi, I’m vedasky.z @ezquant
-- 👀 I’m interested in quant.
+- 👀 I’m interested in quant and AI.
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning AI and trading.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on crypto coins trading.
-- 📫 How to reach me ...
+- 📫 How to reach me: 6664518 (at) qq (dot) com

-Trading master!
+Good good study, day day up!